short bio (100 words)

 Rorie Kelly is a small redheaded tornado of sound.
 Her aggressive acoustic guitar style complements raw, powerhouse vocals to pack a serious punch.
 First-time listeners often comment, "I can't believe that voice came out of that body."

-Rorie has been making music since her teenage years and was strongly influenced by the tell-all, stream-of-consciousness songwriting style of the 90s.
-"Growing up I was listening to Liz Phair, Alanis Morisette, and Ben Folds Five alongside Joni Mitchell and The Beatles," she says.
+Rorie has been making music since her teenage years and was strongly influenced by the tell-all, stream of consciousness songwriting style of the 90s.
+"Growing up I was listening to Liz Phair, Alanis Morissette, and Ben Folds Five alongside Joni Mitchell and The Beatles," she says.
 "That's where my foundation comes from as a musician."
-Over the years, Rorie has been compared to Janis Joplin and Alanis Morisette for her high-powered vocals, and Joni Mitchell and Sarah Bareilles for her catchy-confessional brand of songwriting.
+Over the years, Rorie has been compared to Janis Joplin and Alanis Morisette for her high-powered vocals, and to Joni Mitchell and Sarah Bareilles for her catchy-confessional brand of songwriting.

 "Her sound was so powerful, she acoustically filled every square inch of space." - Canvas Magazine

 Rorie's debut album, Wish Upon a Bottlecap, was released in late 2010 and went on to receive airplay around the country on AAA and college radio stations.
-Her songwriting caught the ear of radio host Garrison Leykham (who commissioned her to write the theme song for his documentary Comic on a Half Shell), and the Solarfest Songwriting Competition, where she placed in the top 10 in 2013.
-Later that year, Rorie released a performance album titled Sincerely Live, featuring knockout performances of fan favorites as well as some of the new tunes that had accumulated since the release of Wish Upon a Bottlecap.
+Her songwriting caught the ear of radio host Garrison Leykham (who commissioned her to write the theme song for his documentary Comic on a Half Shell), and also of the Solarfest Songwriting Competition, where she placed in the top ten in 2013 and received an honorable mention in 2014.
+In 2013, Rorie released a performance album titled Sincerely Live, featuring knockout performances of fan favorites as well as some new songs that had accumulated since the release of Wish Upon a Bottlecap.
+In 2014 the singer/songwriter brought her songs around the country, showcasing at SXSW in Austin, summer NAMM in Nashville and at home in New York City and Long Island.